-The decrease in net sales at the Aluminum Sheet Products segment for the first quarter of fiscal 2009 was primarily the result of a 39% decline in shipped pounds during the first fiscal quarter of 2009 compared to the same period of 2008 due to the depressed primary and secondary markets.
-Shipped pounds during the first quarter of 2009 were down approximately 56% from pounds shipped during the fourth quarter 2008.
-The Company believes that the magnitude of the drop in customer demand that it experienced during the months of December 2008 and January 2009 were unprecedented.
-Additionally, the average selling price during the first quarter of fiscal 2009 was approximately 10% below the same period last year primarily due to lower ingot value.
-London Metals Exchange (LME) aluminum ingot pricing fell dramatically during the quarter, down approximately 32% to an inflation adjusted record low price of \$0.63 per pound, which in turn compressed the segment's raw material spread during the quarter 2008 and 27% from the first quarter 2008 and fourth quarter 2008, respectively.
+The decrease in net sales at the Aluminum Sheet Products segment for the second quarter and first half of fiscal 2009 was the result of a 39% decline in shipped pounds during the quarter and the year compared to the same periods of 2008 due to the depressed primary and secondary markets.
+Shipped pounds during the second quarter of 2009 were up approximately 21% from the first quarter 2009 levels; although shipped pounds were significantly below prior year periods, shipments did steadily improve each month of the second quarter and the backlog noticeably improved at the end of the quarter.
+The Company believes that the low levels of aluminum shipments were in line with industry demand.
+Additionally, the average selling price during the second quarter and first half of fiscal 2009 was approximately 30% and 21%, respectively, below the same periods last year primarily due to lower aluminum prices.
+The London Metals Exchange (LME) aluminum price fell dramatically during the first quarter of 2009, down approximately 32% to an inflation adjusted record low price of \$0.63 per pound.
+LME aluminum prices continued to fall in the second quarter of 2009 to a new inflation-adjusted low of \$0.57 per pound before climbing back to \$0.65 per pound by the end of the quarter.

-Similar to the Engineered Products segment, operating income and the corresponding margin decreased at the Aluminum Sheet Products segment for the three months ended January 31, 2009 as a direct result of reduced volumes.
-Additionally, margins were severely impacted by the compression in the segment's raw material spread from the dramatic decline in LME aluminum ingot pricing compared to the lag experienced with raw material costs.
-With a significant decline in demand and the poor near-term outlook for aluminum sheet demand, the Company is actively pursuing ways to make meaningful financial improvements.
-Along with additional headcount reductions, recent actions include idling rolling capacity, significantly scaling back paint line operations and reducing operations at the mini-mill to operate with fewer shifts of employees.
-Even with these initiatives, margins are negatively impacted by the magnitude of reduced demand as yields and efficiencies in the manufacturing process decline, resulting in higher variable production costs per unit.
-The \$20.4 million non-cash impairment charge reflected above represents the write-off of all of the segment's goodwill.
+Contribution margin (net sales less cost of sales) decreased at the Aluminum Sheet Products segment for the three and six months ended April 30, 2009 compared to prior year as a result of reduced spreads (sales price less material costs) and volumes.
+The historically low prices, combined with relatively high cost aluminum scrap that remained on the books continued to negatively impact the segment's spread, which was down 51% and 33% from the second quarter 2008 and first quarter 2009, respectively.
+Spreads were down by 40% during the first half of fiscal 2009 compared to the first half of fiscal 2008.
+With the decline in demand and pressure on spread, the Company continues to pursue ways to make meaningful financial improvements.
+Along with additional headcount reductions, other actions taken during fiscal 2009 include idling rolling capacity, significantly scaling back paint line operations and reducing operations at the mini-mill to operate with fewer shifts of employees.
+Even with these initiatives, margins were negatively impacted by the magnitude of reduced demand as yields and efficiencies in the manufacturing process decline, resulting in higher variable production costs per unit.

+The segment reduced its Selling, general and administrative costs by \$0.8 million during the second quarter of 2009 and by \$0.9 million during the first half of fiscal 2009 compared to the same 2008 periods.
+This was achieved through various means including reduced staffing and reduction in variable pay incentives corresponding to lower levels of earnings.
+The \$20.4 million non-cash impairment charge reflected in the six months ended April 30, 2009 results represents the write-off of all of the segment's goodwill.
 For additional information on the goodwill impairment charge see Note 4, "Goodwill and Acquired Intangible Assets," in the Notes to Unaudited Consolidated Financial Statements in this Form 10-Q.